Evaluations

 ## Evaluators

-<Note>Lower evaluator temperatures generally produce more consistent scoring results.</Note>
+<Note>Lower evaluator temperatures typically produce more consistent scoring results.</Note>

 ### Evaluator Types